Study on the accidental background of the JSNS$^2$ experiment: Summary

 \section{Summary}

-\JSNS aims to perform direct test of the positive result of the LSND experiment using a decay-at-rest neutrino source at the MLF and a Gd-LS detector.
-We started data taking from 2021.
+\JSNS aims to perform a direct test of the positive result of the LSND experiment using a decay-at-rest neutrino source at the MLF and a Gd-LS detector.
+We started data taking in 2021.

 The calibration runs with the accelerator scheduled timing to study the accidental background have been performed.
-As a result, the single rates of the IBD prompt and delayed candidates at 0.75 MW of averaged beam power are (2.20$\pm$0.08) $\times 10^{-4}$ / spill and (1.80$\pm$0.01) $\times 10^{-2}$ / spill, respectively.
-The expected rate of the accidental background is (9.29$\pm 0.39) \times 10^{-8}$ / spill, and this is comparable with that of IBD neutrino oscillation signal if exist.
+As a result, the single rates of the IBD prompt and delayed candidates at 0.75 MW of averaged beam power are (2.20$\pm$0.09) $\times 10^{-4}$ / spill and (1.80$\pm$0.01) $\times 10^{-2}$ / spill, respectively.
+The expected rate of the accidental background is (9.29$\pm 0.39) \times 10^{-8}$ / spill, which is a similar level with that of the IBD neutrino oscillation signal with the LSND best fit oscillation parameters.
+We anticipate the future improvements to reduce the accidental background with sophisticated likelihood and/or machine-learning techniques.